Skip to main content

 • Regular watering

-Water Felix well when her soil is dry.
-Make sure any excess drains through as she won’t enjoy a soggy bottom.
-She will be thirstier in summer.
+Water Felix well when his soil is dry.
+Make sure any excess drains through as he won’t enjoy a soggy bottom.
+He will be thirstier in summer.

 • Bright light